 |Here is the child who is responded to regularly at night in infancy and toddlerhood and childhood.
 This child learns that she is safe and then when she is scared, someone will come and help her regulate her emotions.
 From this social regulation she will eventually learn about her own emotions and will eventually (though not for some years) learn to regulate them herself most of the time.
 And she will do so out of calmness and security because she will know that if she cannot regulate her emotions, she can safely fall back to others to help her.As an adult, she will be confident and feel secure when she faces challenges.
 However, she will be willing to ask for help when needed and accept the kindness of others to help her without believing she will be turned away or treated cruelly.
 And when that does happen, she treats it as an anomaly, continuing to face the world as though she fits in there and that it will welcome her.
 She does well in life – good grades, good university, good career – and finds herself in meaningful relationships with others, including her partner, her friends, and her family.||Here is the child who was left alone to “self-soothe” or to teach independence when she was unable to physically do so herself.
 She learns that there are scary times and that you cannot depend upon others to be there for you.
 Her ability to regulate her own emotions will be stunted, despite this regulation often being the reason adults left her alone in the first place.
 When she is able to externally regulate her emotions, it is questionable if she has actually internally regulated them as well.As an adult, she may seem independent, but it is the independence that comes from fighting.
 She views the world as her against it.
 Trust no one and know you have to do everything for yourself.
 When she faces challenges, she does not expect that any help would be given, or if it was given, there would be a downside to it.
 So she doesn’t ask and must face her challenges alone.
 She is able to forge ahead and does well – good grades, good university, good career – yet she struggles in relationships.
 She is so fiercely independent that the ability to truly bond with others becomes difficult.
 She has strings of meaningless relationships, struggling to figure out why she is unable to commit to others, or why they cannot commit to her.|

-Though there are obviously lots of variables at play and these are just examples, they are examples based on what we know about children’s emotion regulation (see here) and infants’ response to CIO (see here).
+Though there are obviously lots of variables at play and these are just examples, they are examples based on what we know about children’s emotion regulation and infants’ response to CIO (you can read more on this here).
 Oddly, many parents seem to want to prepare their children for struggle by creating struggle.
 In a way, we have a self-fulfilling prophecy in that our treatment of children when young (including the ever popular idea of teaching them hardship because that’s what the world is like) is leading to the type of society we fear for them where they cannot expect help and assistance because we have far too many individuals who struggle to connect with others and offer this assistance.
 We end up with a horrible cycle in which parents, doing their best, aim to arm their children to face the world, but end up creating the world they are sad their children have to face.

 Perhaps this puts too much on parents, but I don’t think so.
 I also believe we have hit a stage where parents feel more helpless than anything.
 They are told that they don’t matter, that their actions don’t matter.
 And that’s a horrible thing to tell a parent, never mind that it’s not really true.
 Yes, our children have their own personalities and temperaments that will dictate quite a bit about how they interact with the world.
-But parents can and do help shape these interactions, and for some children the effect is huge (see here).
+But parents can and do help shape these interactions, and for some children the effect is huge.
 And even in a world that we view to be unfair and cruel, being responsive still helps our children.
 And if you were unresponsive early, you CAN make changes to be responsive later and still instill this type of supportive independence in your children.
 It is not too late, and that’s something many parents struggle with in a culture that tells them they don’t really matter.

 The challenge then is to get parents to realize that they can prepare their children for anything by being responsive.
 That they have an immense amount of power to shape how their children view and interact with the world.
 And most of all that they can help their child be independent, but that they should be careful about what kind of independence they want to see.